 - Larry and Carole Meeker are a couple who run a website entitled, 'Tools of a Mechanical Nature.'
 They are highly specialized in their collections and while they do sell tools, they can also help you appraise something you own, buy something you're willing to sell or generally offer you helpful information via their websites.

-Antique tools are very collectable for those with the desire and knowledge.
+There's a wide range of vintage and antique tools in varying niches from antique mining equipment, to old railroad tools, to vintage medical equipment, but old hand tools are some of the most useful and sought out.
+Learn how to identify antique tools before buying.
+Antique and vintage hand tools are very collectable for those with the desire and knowledge.
 From flea markets to online shops, it's possible to find enough antique and vintage hand tools to satisfy even a niche collector.
 Educate yourself, make your purchases wisely and amass a tool collection worthy of any tool museum.